 When was Fort Peck Indian Reservation established?

-In 1873, an executive order established land for multiple tribes with the Fort Peck Agency at the confluence of the Milk and Missouri Rivers.
-The Sweetgrass Hills Treaty of 1887 established the official Fort Peck Indian Reservation, and an 1889 Congressional Act established its current borders.
+A series of agreements and executive orders throughout the late 19th century ultimately resulted in the creation of the Fort Peck Indian Reservation.
+An 1873 executive order first established land for multiple tribes at the confluence of the Milk and Missouri Rivers.
+Later, the Sweetgrass Hills Treaty of 1887 established the official Fort Peck Indian Reservation from a portion of that land.
+Finally, an 1889 Congressional Act established its current borders.

 How big is the Fort Peck Indian Reservation?